 Zina Kumok, 26, has learned a thing or two about personal finance – the hard way.
-When she graduated from Indiana University in 2011 with a journalism degree, she was saddled with $28,000 worth of student-loan debt that she had to pay off on her own, and on the starting salary of a journalist, which was only about $28,000 a year.
-In December 2012, Kumok launched an online blog, “Debt Free After Three,” in which she regularly posts personal-finance reflections and anecdotes about her journey to pay off her sizable student-loan debt in only three years.
+When she graduated from Indiana University with a journalism degree, she was saddled with $28,000 worth of student-loan debt that she had to pay off on her own, and on the starting salary of a journalist, which was only about $28,000 a year.
+After college, Kumok launched an online blog, “Debt Free After Three,” in which she regularly posts personal-finance reflections and anecdotes about her journey to pay off her sizable student-loan debt in only three years (which she successfully did, by the way).
 She now writes regularly about personal finance for Knowledge@Wharton High School.
 Here, she takes us to the bank.

 Whether you’re working as a babysitter for your neighbors or stocking clothes at the mall, finding a place to put your paycheck is important.